Julian-Alberts/i3_notify_bar/config.md

 | --- | --- |
 |app_name| application name |
 icon| application icon |
-text | Display text |
+text | Display text.
+This option supports [templates](https://github.com/Julian-Alberts/i3_notify_bar/blob/master/template.md)|
-expire_timeout | timeout in secs. -1 this notification will not be hidden
+expire_timeout | timeout in secs.
+If expire_timeout is set to -1 the message won't close automaticily. emoji_mode | How emojis should be handled.
+Valid values: remove, replace, ignore

 #### style
 With the style block it is possible to change the appearance of a notification